All Products

 LOCATION 'oss://testBucketName/adb/Spark/enc_customer';

-4. Create an external table named enc_customer_output and write the SQL computing results of the enc_customer table to the enc_customer_output external table.
-In this example, the enc_customer_output external table is stored in the oss://testBucketName/adb/Spark/enc_customer_output path.
+4. Create an external table named enc_customer_output, and write the SQL query results from the enc_customer table to the enc_customer_output external table.
+The data for the enc_customer_output table is stored in oss://testBucketName/adb/Spark/enc_customer_output.

 SET spark.adb.native.enabled=true;